MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Indirect expenses

-Indirect expenses are those that are not directly tied to the project but may be distributed across multiple projects.
+Indirect expenses are those that aren't directly tied to the project but may be distributed across multiple projects.
 Examples include administrative costs, support staff, rental fees, and utility costs.

 ### Intercompany expenses